Find Grad Schools

 92 Yearly Graduations

 Liberty University is the 10th most popular school in the nation for students seeking a graduate certificate in nursing.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 92 people received their graduate certificate in nursing from Liberty University.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 89% were women.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 92 people received their graduate certificate in nursing from Liberty University.
+About 93% of this group were women, and 31% were students from an underrepresented racial-ethnic group.

 #11